odil-io/odil-io/README.md

 Hi, hello.
-I have a lot of intrests and (barely started) projects.
+I have a lot of interests and (barely started) projects.
 Most likely, future me will update this file.